-Have you ever had the experience—when you are alone in your room or looking in the mirror—of feeling emptiness in the pit of your stomach—a feeling like something was missing in you or missing in your connection to the cosmos?
+Have you ever had the experience—when you are alone in your room or looking in the mirror—of feeling emptiness in the pit of your stomach—a feeling like you are “out of kilter or disconnected from the universe”?

+These feelings are not uncommon.
 Virtually every spiritual writer from St. Augustine to C.S.
 Lewis has commented on this peculiar sense of emptiness and loneliness.
 They say it comes from “not being at home in the universe or reality itself.”